rubocode/frontier.nvim/doc/design/tangent.md

 niche in networking and backend scaling.
 Effective light-weight threading via goroutines has become a powerful and simplified feature for scaling.
+Many companies have migrated tnd are migrating their core infrastructure to a _golang_ base.
+Perhaps, this is due to the fact that it can be learned and understood with a very short learning curve and enables programmers with less experience to produce more.
+Certainly an overall cost advantage that is difficult to set aside.
+But you would end up with a bunch of people of lesser intellectual depth to live with on a daily basis.
+That is a hard choice.

+> Whenever you find yourself on the side of the majority,
+> it is time to pause and reflect.
+> **Mark Twain**

 There is a lot to like, but it also isn't _the ultimate better C_ that we could have expected especially from the _Bell Labs_ elite.
 With such heavy weight funding and backing, was a golden